break-stuff/ShameShopper/README.md

 1. Add Vue.js to your site using the CDN ([help](https://vuejs.org/v2/guide/installation.html#CDN)).
 2. Create a new Vue instance and have it watch en element on your page ([help](https://vuejs.org/v2/guide/index.html#Declarative-Rendering)).
-3. Add data to your Vue instance (there is some starter data in the `data.json` file located at the root of the project).
+3. Add data to your Vue instance (there is some starter data in the `data.txt` file located at the root of the project).
 4. Create a table on your page and dynamically populate the rows of the table using the data in your Vue instance ([help](https://vuejs.org/v2/guide/index.html#Conditionals-and-Loops)).
+    * Be sure to ad a subtotal value in each row.
 5. Add image or text indication of healthy or non-healthy foods.
+6. Add a Total row at the bottom of your dynamic rows.
-6. Create custom filter for currency ([help](https://vuejs.org/v2/guide/filters.html));
+7. Create custom filter for currency ([help](https://vuejs.org/v2/guide/filters.html));

 ### Interact With Your Data